-Students may be admitted to the College of Fine Arts as declared majors after completing 26 hours of coursework with a grade point average of 2.5 or better, completion of or exemption from English 101, completion of or exemption from Math 120, and earning 12 hours in the major area with at least a 3.0 GPA.
-The Department of Music recommends that the student apply for entrance to the College of Fine Arts in the sophomore year.
+Students may be admitted to the College of Fine Arts as declared majors after completing 26 hours of coursework with a grade point average of 2.5 or better, completion of or exemption from English 1110 (or ENGL 1110 Y or ENGL 1110Z), Competency in Mathematics as demonstrated by completion of MATH 1215Y or General Education level Mathematics with a grade of C or better, or placement into General-Education level Mathematics by ACT, SAT, or ACCUPLACER exam., and earning 12 hours in the major area with at least a 2.5 GPA.
+The Department of Music recommends that the student apply for entrance to the College of Fine Arts at the conclusion of the freshman year.

 At the time of application to the College of Fine Arts, a concentration and an area of emphasis, if appropriate to the degree, must be declared.
-To study applied music at the sophomore level, the student must also have completed either APMS 102 or APMS 120 to the satisfaction of the appropriate applied music faculty, and a Concentration Approval Form must have been submitted to the CFA Advisement Office.
+To study applied music at the sophomore level, the student must also have completed two semesters of either MUSC 1510 (Performance Concentration) or MUSC 1511 (All other degrees) to the satisfaction of the appropriate applied music faculty, and a Concentration Approval Form must have been submitted to the CFA Advisement Office.